The Seven Realms: Synopsis

 16-year-old Han Alister encounters three underage wizards setting fire to the sacred mountain of Hanalea.
 Han is unaware that this will lead to a series of events that threaten to consume the world in chaos.
 Han makes the wizard Micah hand over the magical amulet he is using.
-Later Han learns that the amulet has a dark history: it once belonged to the Demon King, an evil sorcerer who almost destroyed the world a millennia ago.
+Later Han learns that the amulet has a dark history: it once belonged to the Demon King, an evil sorcerer who almost destroyed the world a millennium ago.
 Now, the wizards will stop at nothing to get their amulet back.

 Meanwhile, Princess Raisa ana’Marianna, heir to the Gray Wolf throne of the Fells, has her own battles to fight.
-After spending three years of freedom with her father’s family at Demonai Camp, riding, hunting, and working at the famous Clan markets, she must readjust to Court life in Fellsmarch.
+After spending three years of freedom with her father's family at Demonai Camp, riding, hunting, and working at the famous Clan markets, she must readjust to Court life in Fellsmarch.
 While she fends off an arranged marriage to Micah Bayard, the power of the Wizard Council is growing, and her people are starving and rebellious.

 Even though Han and Raisa come from different backgrounds, they wind up in a race to keep balance in the Queendom and to save Fellsmarch.